bal3no/arduino-gnu-clock/README.md

 LCD (pin 15) LED+ to +5V<br>
 LCD (pin 16) LED- controlled by PWM pin 9<br>

-Check on http://andybrown.me.uk/wk/2010/11/28/lcd-backlight-and-contrast-manager/ in case you want to control LCD's backlight and contrast with Arduino's PWM signals.
+Check on http://andybrown.me.uk/wk/2010/11/28/lcd-backlight-and-contrast-manager/ in case you want to control LCD's backlight and contrast with Arduino's PWM signals.<br>

-Sending a signal to pin A1, you can force the display to go in sleep or normal state.
+Sending a signal to pin A1, you can force the display to go in sleep or normal state.<br>
 Sending a signal to pin A2, you can change the display's auto-sleep timeout.